 If you want to capture the world effectively, this practical gear will help

 Is this the best tripod going?
-They don’t get more sturdy nor flexible than the aluminium 290 Xtra, which reaches a height of 171.5 cm, so more than enough for most of us to get eyes-on with the world’s landscapes without having to kneel on the ground.
+They don’t get more sturdy nor flexible than the aluminum 290 Xtra, which reaches a height of 171.5 cm, so more than enough for most of us to get eyes on with the world’s landscapes without having to kneel on the ground.

 Read our full review of the Manfrotto 290 Xtra MK290XTA3-3W tripod here

 Wobbly horizons?
 It happens – especially at night or at sunrise – but not if you have this Nikon and Canon DSLR-compatible spirit level.

 Time-lapse sequences are on-trend in travel photography, but you need to automate them.
 This intervalometer from Canon is better than most, but you can get much cheaper.